 Article originally published January 27, 2016.
 Updated & republished October 3, 2021 with new image & video content updates.

-Recovery stories from patients who've undergone the Articular Cartilage Paste Graft repair for their OCD lesions
+Recovery story from patient who received the Articular Cartilage Paste Graft repair for her OCD lesions

 More on Hannah's story and ankle treatment details here